a1886557/cybersec-exam-notes-2025/cybersec_exam_notes_FINAL.md

 - **International law variations**

 ### Key Takeaways

+### Data Privacy of Users
+- If you don't need it, you don't store it.
+If you do need it, you do store it.
+But if you do store it, you store it securely.

 #### Ethics Requires Exploration
 - **Complexity**: If resolution is simple, it's not truly an ethical dilemma